jeffrwinters/lakefront-at-loto-v3/README.md

-City Guide
+Lakefront at LOTO
 ==========

-This is a City Guide app created by [Robo Templates](http://robotemplates.com/).
-See documentation in _/doc_ directory for more info.
+This app shows lakefront boating locations around Lake of the Ozarks, Missouri.
+The app was created by [Jeff Winters](http://jeffrwinters.com/).
+Visit lakefrontatloto.com(http://lakefrontatloto.com) to see the app on your desktop or iPhone.